-U=U Flagship Sources Global Medical and Scientific Endorsements of U=U "Undetectable = Untransmittable (U=U) is a concept that has been endorsed by governments and diverse communities around the world.
+Contact Prevention Access Campaign for training & technical assistance: info@preventionaccess.org | www.preventionaccess.org U=U Flagship Sources Global Medical and Scientific Endorsements of U=U "Undetectable = Untransmittable (U=U) is a concept that has been endorsed by governments and diverse communities around the world.
 It has transformed the lives of millions of people living with and affected by HIV, and HIV prevention, testing, treatment, care and support generally.
-U=U has been described as 'one of the most effective and historic counter-narratives to HIV stigma."
-UNAIDS 2022 In this brief, you'll find PAC's collection of endorsements of U=U from some of the most influential and important sources in the global HIV response.
+U=U has been described as 'one of the most effective and historic counter-narratives to HIV stigma.""1 UNAIDS 2022 In this brief, you'll find PAC's collection of endorsements of U=U from some of the most influential and important sources in the global HIV response.
 The sources in this document provide overwhelming evidence for the scientifically established fact that a person living with HIV who is on treatment with an undetectable viral load confirmed by any WHO pre-qualified test or a viral load that is <200 copies/mL has zero risk of transmitting HIV to sexual partners.
-The numeric measurement and definition for "viral suppression" may differ among global health agencies and ministries of health, but the international threshold for zero risk of transmission is consistent at <200 copies/mL.
+Although the measurement and definition for "viral suppression" may differ among global health agencies and ministries of health, the threshold for zero risk of transmission is consistent at <200 copies/mL.
 Additionally, the WHO confirmed in 2023 that a viral load between 200 and 1,000 copies/mL has almost zero or negligible risk of sexual transmission.
-We hope the preeminent institutions' clear language to describe U=U will provide you with additional credibility and support as you share the revolutionary news in personal, community, clinical, and policy spaces.
+We hope the preeminent institutions' clear language to describe U=U will provide credibility and support as you share the revolutionary news in personal, community, clinical, and policy spaces.
 U=U can be confirmed by an undetectable or <200 copies/mL viral load lab test result.